Tuition and fees

 Do I have to know another language to participate?

 All students, both American and international, are required to be proficient in English in all forms (reading, writing, and speaking).
 Knowledge of another language – Russian, Arabic, or any other – is not required, but it is a definite plus, particularly if you are currently studying another language, or if you grew up in a home or community where different languages are regularly used.
 There will be a lot of cross-translation going on!

 Can I include work from different languages in my writing sample?

-All American students must submit their writing samples in English.
+All applicants must submit their writing samples in English.
 Throughout BTL there will be opportunities to utilize any knowledge you have of other languages through collaborative translation activities.

 Can I include the same story and/or poem in two different languages?

 No. Each work submitted should be original and untranslated.

 Can I include essays, school newspaper articles, or blog entries in my writing sample?

 If your blog entry contains original creative prose and/or poetry, then yes, it can be included.
 Academic essays, school newspaper articles, and book reports will not be accepted.

 How do you select students for the program?